persmed/cas-assignment/docs/installation.python.rst

 Windows
 -------
-The installation has been tested on Windows 10.
+The installation has been tested on Windows 10 and 11.

-#. git installation
+#.
+Install git

    - Download `git <https://git-scm.com/downloads>`_ and install